navnit75/git_and_github/gitNotes.md

 ```
 git rebase -i HEAD~4
 ```
-* In our text editor, we'll see a list of commits alongside a list of commands that we can choose from. (order are reversed)
+* In our text editor, we'll see a list of commits alongside a list of commands that we can choose from.
+* `The order of commits would be reversed.
+As in the newest commit will at downmost line , and oldest commit would be in uppermost line.`
 * Commands are executed through reversed order itself.
 ```
 pick - use the commit